 Space does not consist of air or atmosphere.
-It has zero pressure as it is made up of a vacuum.
+It has zero pressure as there is a vacuum in space.
 As per Boyle’s law, when a pressurized gas enters a vacuum region, it will expand infinitely.
 This is the reason why astronauts wear specially designed spacesuits.
-In case the spacesuit of the astronaut gets ruptured, the blood and the body fluids start to boil and the astronaut gets seriously injured.
+In case the spacesuit of the astronaut gets ruptured, the blood and the body fluids start to boil, and the astronaut gets seriously injured.

 7. Scuba Diving